Palm Oil Deforestation: Economic and Environmental Consequences

 In addition to contributing to climate change, palm oil deforestation leads to widespread soil degradation.

-I could remember in my hometown, we had many farms where we cultivate cassava, corn, vegetables and other crops.
+I remember in my hometown, we had many farms where we cultivated cassava, corn, vegetables, and other crops.

 This process can lead to altered nutrient cycles, with implications for the broader ecosystem.